ClaudiaInSweden/mayas_cat_shelter/README.md

 On this page all available cats are listed with:
 - Name (colored in red (female) or blue (male))
-- Approx. birth date (originally I used a date field but realized in a later stage that cat shelters resp. vets often only can guess when a homeless cat is born so I updated this field to a textfield)
+- Approx. birth date (originally I used a date field but realized in a later stage that cat shelters often only can guess when a homeless cat was born so I updated this field to a textfield)
 - Gender (depending on gender, displayed in red (female) or blue (male))
 - Background and Temperament
 - Adoption status (when a cat is already adopted, the "Adopt" button is replaced with just some info text accordingly)